semaphoreui/semaphore/CONTRIBUTING.md

 - Check out the `develop` branch
 - [Install Go](https://golang.org/doc/install).
 Go must be >= v1.10 for all the tools we use to work
-- Install MySQL / MariaDB
+- Install MySQL / MariaDB (OPTIONAL!!!)
 - Install node.js

 1) Set up GOPATH, GOBIN and Workspace.